 Have a close look at a record.
 That spiralling groove is packed with tiny bumps that cause the cartridge stylus (sometimes called the needle) to move.
-That movement is converted into an electrical signal by using an electromagnetic mechanism inside the cartridge body.
+That movement is converted into an electrical signal by an electromagnetic mechanism inside the cartridge body.

-Consider that the tiny diamond tip of the cartridge is trying to trace bumps as small as a micron (1000th of a millimetre) and you’ll get an idea of just how difficult the task is.
+Remember the tiny diamond tip of the cartridge is trying to trace bumps as small as a micron (1000th of a millimetre) and you’ll get an idea of just how difficult the task is.
 Any external vibration will degrade the cartridge’s ability to track the groove accurately.

 As an experiment, place the cartridge on a record but don’t start it spinning.
 Turn the volume up on your amplifier and try tapping (lightly) on the support, the deck itself and maybe even walking near where the player is positioned.
-The thumping sound you hear through your speakers is the mechanical energy picked-up by the record player.
-Loud isn’t it?
+The thumping sound you hear through your speakers is the mechanical energy picked up by the record player.
+Loud, isn’t it?

 That’s why a decent turntable support is essential if you really want to hear how good your records can sound.

 Where to position a turntable

 The ideal support is perfectly level, low-resonance and positioned as far away from sources of vibration as possible.
 And that includes your speakers.

 On a hard concrete floor a floorstanding support will work fine, though the same support will emphasise footfall on a suspended wooden floor.
 If you have such a floor construction we would recommend investing in a dedicated wall shelf.
 This kind of support avoids the footfall issue totally.
 Just make sure you use proper heavy duty mounting screws and fixings, or the consequence could be expensive.